ktheologitis/easier_client_app/README.md

 The platform was ideated, designed and built as a Thesis project for my MSc in Human-Centered Artificial Intelligence in Technical University of Denmark.

 ### <ins>Demo</ins>
-The platform is not live, but you can see this [demo video](https://youtu.be/omxkoQRSCYw) to get a good idea of its features and functionality.
+The platform is not live, but you can watch this [demo video](https://youtu.be/omxkoQRSCYw) for a good idea of its features and functionality.

 ### <ins>Built with</ins>
 ![Tech Stack](../assets/techStack.jpg)